“So what do you mean by gospel?”

 My friend was taken aback by my question.
 She had just been talking about the importance of living a gospel-centered life, based on the transforming power of the gospel.

-But I had been feeling some concern that gospel is becoming more and more of a buzzword in the church, and as such is beginning to lose its meaning, which is beautiful, and take on a meaning it was never intended to have.
+But I had been feeling some concern that gospel has become a buzzword in the church, and may be in danger of losing its meaning, which is beautiful, and take on a meaning it was never intended to have.

 Am I really supposed to be living a gospel-centered life?
 Does the gospel really have transforming power?